Skip to main content

 Please note!

 Floriday Daytrade is currently only available at our hubs Rijnsburg, Naaldwijk & Aalsmeer hub.
+In Aalsmeer, Daytrade is currently possible for certain product groups (all product groups of Veilingklok C06).
 Other locations will follow.

 The following actions are explained on this page: